|

 Bicycle Thief, dinner on board the Halifax Waterfront.

-Alternative: Pick up a lobster roll or fish tacos from a nearby food stall and eat right on the boardwalk—it’s one of the best picnic views in Canada.
+Alternative: Grab a lobster roll or fish tacos from a waterfront stall and picnic on the boardwalk — arguably one of the best lunch views in Canada.

 Afternoon